reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

   }
 }
 ```
+Please note that we would need to add Micrometer as a dependency in our project and configure it properly.

 ## Summary
 In summary, we leanred following topics:
-1. Setting up dependencies for Feign involves adding its dependency declaration to your project's build file.
+1. Setting up dependencies for Feign involves adding its dependency declaration to our project's build file.
 1. Configuration includes specifying target URLs and other settings either through annotations or programmatically in a configuration class.
-1. Creating API interfaces defines the structure of your RESTful endpoints using method signatures annotated with relevant annotations.
+1. Creating API interfaces defines the structure of our RESTful endpoints using method signatures annotated with relevant annotations.
-1. Making requests with Feign is as simple as invoking methods on your defined interfaces.
+1. Making requests with Feign is as simple as invoking methods on our defined interfaces.
 1. Finally, advanced usage and configurations.

 ## Next Steps
-If you're interested in learning more about OpenFeign and trying out its features, we recommend visiting the official OpenFeign website and exploring the documentation.
+If you are interested in learning more about OpenFeign and trying out its features, we recommend visiting the official OpenFeign website and exploring the documentation.
 Here's how you can get started:

 ### Step 1: Visit the Official OpenFeign Website